excellent display piece or light use bowl

 These spalting lines are fascinating: it's almost like a battle of the fungus.
 The black lines you see are transition zones, almost like a fence, that competing fungal species put up when they run into another species.

-Rounds that I removed earlier were less spalted, and some that I left longer ended up so rotten that they went into the woodshed.
+Rounds that I removed earlier were less spalted, and some that I left longer ended up to soft for bowls—but still fine for the woodshed.

 To say that no two pieces of spalted wood are alike is...well...a serious understatement!